-The Mental Health Research for Innovation Centre (M-RIC) in Liverpool is one of the MHM’s two demonstrator sites alongside the Midlands Translational Centre in Birmingham.
+The Mental Health Research for Innovation Centre (M-RIC) in Liverpool is one of the MHM’s two demonstrator sites.

 Demonstrator Site Co-Directors

-Director of Research and Innovation and Global Centre for Research on Mental Health Inequalities
+Director of Global Centre for Research on Mental Health Inequalities

 Honorary Consultant Psychiatrist, Mersey Care NHS Foundation Trust